tomtom6789/tonyhuynh6789.github.io/_posts/2020-10-21-my_redux_project.markdown

 ---
 layout: post
 title:      "My Redux project"
-date:       2020-10-21 22:17:07 +0000
+date:       2020-10-21 18:17:08 -0400
 permalink:  my_redux_project
 ---

-Finally, I completed the project I took idea from my previous project to build this Single Page Application.
-I design a simple site where users can add and sell their used or old laptops on the page.
-Besides, there are update and delete actions that gives users flexibility to make modify on the item they added.
+    For my redux project.
+I decided to create simple web application for selling computer where the user can list laptop for sale.
+I will add functionality over time, but for right now I just allow user to add computer to list for sale.
+The users can see the content of each computer in their show pages.

-At the early stage, I thought I would like time to build User Authentication which makes sense to have in my app, but I could not manage the time to have it done.
-However.
-I could meet all requirements.
-I started off with building rails API backend that I set up model, controller, relationship, and cors.
-Even more, I configured Serializer to format out JSON on the backend and frontend which benefits for data’s manipulation.
+	With this project, we were required to use React and Redux for the front-end and rails API back-end .
+React is an open-sourced Javascript library(not a framework), maintained by Facebook.
+It is used for building user interfaces and UI components.
+Redux is another Javascript library used to manage state.

-Further, I initially made the GET request to the backend to fetch all laptops to the Dom.
-I developed the Post request to add new laptop after that.
-I continue adding Delete and Patch request to give users the delete and update options.
-Yet, I had faced a little challenge when I tried to turn my code into Object Orientation that I originally wrote all of my code in index.js, but I focused on moving each function at the time I could alleviate the error to solve.
-I set relationship between two models then.
+	Initially, I started off with building rails API that I used “rails g scaffold” to create model, controller, and routers, and cors.
+I also changed the port number for rails server to 3001 to not overlap frontend port.
+Indeed, I initially set up a reducer and action for frontend to fetch all data from the backend to redux store and show to the Dom.
+Once “Get” request to the backend was successful I continued create another fetch that send “POST” to backend to create the form.
+My fetch to create the new computer was successful fired and created a new laptop on the backend, but it was not displaying on the list instantly after created.
+However, I was able to work around to fixed it that I discovered I mistakenly did not return the added laptop to current list of laptops in reducer.

-Overall, I would say the project was challenging, but it is advantageous that it wraps up the entire things we learned from the curriculum.
-Now I could build the backend and frontend web application which I had never I could.
+	Overall, I was struggle with this project more than my previous ones.
+I am interested to learn more and improve my knowledge with redux and react as I would like to improve this application to much further.